fergaljd/cyclops/README.md

 and the Python Imaging Library (http://www.pythonware.com/products/pil/) installed.
 You can then call CycloPs.py as a normal python script.

+A standard setup.py distutil script is provided - install PepLibGen using python setup.py install.

 All the CycloPs code in this repository is released under the terms of the GNU General Public license V2, described in the LICENSE.txt file.